Casao/jasmine-as-promised/README.md

 ## How to Use

-Once you install and set up Jasmine as Promised, you now have a second way of creating asynchronous tests, besides Jasmine's usual `runs(); waitsFor(); runs();` style.
+Once you install and set up **Jasmine-as-Promised**, you now have a second way of creating asynchronous tests, besides Jasmine's usual `runs(); waitsFor(); runs();` style.
 Just return a promise.
 When the promise is resolved the test expectations are checked and if it is rejected the test fails, with the rejection reason as the error.
 Nice, huh?